PowerLix vs Bauerfeind Knee Brace (2026)

 - Lightweight and discreet under clothing

-- Works for running, basketball, gym, daily use
+- Works for running, basketball, gym, and daily use

 - FSA/HSA eligible